raspberrypilearning/grow-a-tree/en/step_1.md

 ---
 ### Hardware

-+ A computer or tablet capable of running Scratch
++ A computer or tablet, with a camera, capable of running Scratch

 ### Software